kyletan1995/defenseAnalysis/README.md

 This documents describes the project and all that goes in it.
 As of 2/18/2023 this includes - Abstract, Literature review, Methodologies.
 As of 3/1/2023 - previous report removed as it was not good enough.
 Uploaded new revised report.
+As of 3/11/2023 - this is now outdated, please see Report Initial Results.docx.

+### Report Initial Results.docx
+The most recent iteration of the project report as of 3/11/2023.

 Literature review, abstract, and methodology is included here.